 Firstly, let’s begin with a listing of all the men’s studies centres in Australia: <sound of crickets>

-Picture this if you will.
-The University of South Australia considers establishing a number of new courses related to men’s health and well-being.
+Now, picture this if you will … the University of South Australia considers establishing a number of new courses related to men’s health and well-being.
 Feminist writer gets wind of this and writes an article dumping on the idea (see articles listed below, and be sure to look at the readers comments).
 The University gets scared and back-pedals at 100 mph.
 Bye, bye, men’s studies course – which would have been an Australian first.

 Conclusion?
 Clearly every university should have women’s studies courses because they are a wonderful and necessary initiative.
 Mens studies courses should, however, be opposed on the basis that they are redundant and wicked and can only serve to foment misogyny and advance the cause of the patriarchy.
 (Oh, and the same goes for student clubs/associations that focus on men’s issues.)